calii23/james/README.md

 sometimes it can be hard to hear when somebody rings at the door, especially since most of the doorbells are using high frequency tones.
 ## Solution
-Everyone has a smartphone.
-And most the time the smartphone is nearby the owner.
+Almost everyone has a smartphone.
+And most of the time the smartphone is nearby the owner.
 So this device can be used to inform the person about somebody who ringed at the door.
-Since there are many hearing aids which are connected to the smartphone to make a sound when a push notification arrived the phone, it is the optimal way to forward the doorbell signal to the person.
+Since there are many hearing aids which are connected to the smartphone to make a sound when a push notification arrived at the phone, it is the optimal way to forward the doorbell signal to the person.

-The solution of the problem could be that when somebody uses the doorbell a push notification is sent onto the smartphone of the people with the hearing disability.
+The solution of the problem could be, that when somebody uses the doorbell a push notification is sent onto the smartphone of the person with the hearing disability.
 For best practise the person should use hearing aids which are connected to the smartphone.
 ## Technical Requirements
 The project requires an app on the users device which receives the push notifications.
-This app can be relatively simple, since the main job is just be installed on the phone.
-The app could show the user some basic infos how to use the system.
+This app can be relatively simple, since the main job is just to be installed on the phone.
+The app could show the user some basic infos of how to use the system.
 And the app needs to register itself to the sender of the push notifications.

-Then the main part of the software is the device which sends the push notifications.
+The main part of the software is the device which sends the push notifications.
 This device must detect when somebody uses the doorbell button.
-This could either be implemented with a relay which are between the button at the front door and the ring itself.
+This could either be implemented with a relay which is installed between the button at the front door and the bell itself.
 Another option is to install an acoustical sensor which detects when the bell rings.
-But in the end it does not make any difference to the software, because in both cases there are just one pin which is read all the time when when it is in the HIGH state, the device fires a push notification.
+In the end it does not make any difference to the software, because in both cases there is just one pin which is read all the time and when it is in the HIGH state, the device fires a push notification.
 ## Technical Solution
 ### Required Hardware
  - NodeMCU ESP8266
  - iPhone (iOS 13)
- - AWS Lambda
+ - Node.js server
 ### Components
 #### App
-Currently there is only an app for iOS.
+Currently there is an app for iOS only.
 This app is written in Swift.
-It does not make more than receiving the push notifications.
+It only receives push notifications and displays them to the user when the user is at home.
 #### Micro Controller
 In this setup a NodeMCU ESP8266 is used.
-Since the ESP8266 microchip contains a wifi chip and a full TCP/IP stack.
-So it easily can be used to communicate with the AWS Lambda.
-This is written in Lua.
+Since the ESP8266 microchip contains a wifi chip and a full TCP/IP stack, it can be used to communicate with the Node.js server.
+The software for the micro controller is written in Lua.
-#### AWS Lambda
+#### Node.js server
-The lambda is used to communicate with the APN servers.
-It just receives a list of device tokens and then sends the push notifications.
-This is written in JavaScript (Node.js engine).
+The Node.js server is used to communicate with the APN servers.
+It receives a (list of) device tokens and the type of the notification and sends the corresponding push notification.
+This is written in TypeScript.
 ## Progress
  - [x] Write down the problem
  - [x] Finding and write down a solution